US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-Try to connect, though, and you begin to realize the client's appeal.
-The location picker allows you to choose just a country, a particular city, or an individual server.
-A status panel displays the protocol, time connected, server name, and data uploaded and downloaded, a level of detail you'll rarely see elsewhere.
-And the client even displays a good-looking real-time graph of your upload and download speeds.
+The opening Quick Connect panel is cluttered, for instance, but there are welcome touches, too.
+Tap Connect and a status panel displays the protocol, time connected, server name, and data uploaded and downloaded, a level of detail you'll rarely see elsewhere.
+The client even displays a good-looking real-time graph of your upload and download speeds.
 (Essential?
 Probably not, but you have to applaud the developer's efforts.)

 If you don't like this interface, one click and you've viewing a more conventional country list.
 This looks more like other clients, but again, IPVanish has added extra features.
 A search box enables filtering the list by keyword.
 You can sort the list by country, load or response time.
 You're able to add servers to a Favorites list with a click, and these can be sensibly displayed at the top of the country list, rather than hiding them away on a separate tab.

 IPVanish also allows selecting locations from a map, and it makes a better job of implementing this than most.
 Pan the map over to the US, for instance, and instead of being confronted with a mass of overlapping location markers, the map displays only four.
-If you know you're after an east coast location, zoom in there and more locations appear, with numbers representing how many servers they offer, so for instance we could see there were 55 servers in New York, 67 in Washington and 57 in Los Angeles.
-Click any location and the client automatically connects to the best available server.
+If you know you're after an east coast location, zoom in there and more locations appear, with numbers representing how many servers they offer.
+So, for instance we could see there were 55 servers in New York, 67 in Washington and 57 in Los Angeles.
+Double-click any location and the client automatically connects to the best available server.

 Even the Settings dialog delivers more functionality than we expected.
-You can switch protocols between IKEv2, PPTP and L2TP, as well as OpenVPN TCP and UDP.
+You can switch protocols between IKEv2, SSTP, PPTP and L2TP, as well as OpenVPN TCP and UDP.
 You're able to choose an OpenVPN port (1194 or 443).
 There's both DNS and IPv6 leak protection.
 You can define which server IPVanish uses when the client starts, repair the IPVanish OpenVPN driver if it's affected by another VPN, and view the OpenVPN logs within the interface to troubleshoot problems.